|

 was urgent that Candy be allowed into the apartment, to do some

-kind of spiritual "baton passing" between Comfort and
+kind of spiritual "baton passin" between Comfort and

-fear of infecting the new cat with Comfort's illness.
+fear of infectin the new cat with Comfort's illness.
 I

 was rather distressed at this refusal of hers to cooperate with